Why Everyone's Afraid Of Amazon - And Why They Should Be

 What this does is provide Amazon with markets it can count on to be here as long as the human race is around; and if it can continue to streamline operations and pass on those savings to its customers, it'll be there to serve them.

 It could be argued that cloud storage and Alexa don't apply to markets that have existed for a long time, and will in the future, but that's not true.
-They're simply extensions of what has been part of the business for hundreds of years.
+They're simply an extension of what has been part of the business for hundreds of years.

 Storage has been around for a long time.
 What's happening now is it's partly being transferred from physical storage to digital storage.
 And as far as Alexa, it's moving away from secretaries or administrative assistants (in business), to again, a digital assistant.